Accenture/mercury/README.md

 To enable this feature, you can simply set "tracing=true" in the rest.yaml configuration of the rest-automation helper application.

+## JDK compatibility

+The Mercury project has been tested with OpenJDK version 8 to 14.

+OpenJDK 15 would break under mvn version 3.6.3.
+However, you can build the project with OpenJDK 8 to 14 and run it under OpenJDK 15.
+We will update this when this known problem is resolved.

 ## Kafka compatibility

 As of December 2020, Mercury has been tested and deployed with Apache Kafka, Confluent Kafka, IBM Event Streams (aka Message Hub) and Microsoft Azure Event Hubs.